Jatana/FastOlympicCoding/README.md

    * `<name>.cpp` - program that works incorrect
    * `<name>__Good.cpp` - program that works correct
    * `<name>__Generator.cpp` - program that generates tests, you can read a seed for a random generator in the input
- * then type `FastOlympicCoding: Make Stress` in command palette to run and `FastOlympicCoding: Stop Stress` to stop stress test
+ * Type `FastOlympicCoding: Make Stress` in the command palette to run and `FastOlympicCoding: Stop Stress` to stop stress testing

 ### ClassCompletion
  ![ClassCompletion](ScreenShots/ClassComplete.gif)